Bylaws Were Last Updated on October 16, 2021

 Section II – SPECIAL MEETINGS

 Special Meetings may be called by the Board for circumstances needing to be resolved before the next general meeting.
-Best effort must be made by the Board to notify all members of date, location, time and agenda three (3) days prior to the meeting.
+Best effort must be made by the Board to notify all members of the date, location, time and agenda three (3) days prior to the meeting.
 The meeting is open to all members and prospective members.
 Voting is reserved for all members in good financial standing.

 Section III – MEETING OF OFFICERS